mozilla/session-invalidation/docs/sqs_messages.md

     // a termination event is being described, or else null.
     "invalidateduser": null | string,

-    // A list of identifiers for reliant parties that were "invalidatedsessions": null | Array<SupportedRP>, }
+    // A list of identifiers for reliant parties for which the provided user's
+    // sessions were invalidated.
+    "invalidatedsessions": null | Array<SupportedRP>,
+  }
 }